livingdocsIO/documentation/setup-and-deployment/release/index.md

 ### Assumptions

-- The last release and tag of the upstream application is `v2.1.0`.
+- The release use `v2.1.0` as a base tag.

 ### Steps

+**If** `v2.1.0` is not the latest tag/release and to avoid potential versioning conflicts one need to execute:

 1. `git checkout -b release-bump-2.2.0`
 2. `git commit --allow-empty -m "feat: bump minor version to 2.2.0 for release management"`
 3. `git push origin release-bump-2.2.0`
 4. `git branch -D release-bump-2.2.0`
 5. Merge the Pull request in the Github UI and wait for the semantic release script to produce the new `v2.2.0` release and tag.

+**Actual release step**:

-6. `./node_modules/@livingdocs/release-tools/li-release create-maintenance-release --base-tag 2.1.0 --npm-auth-token <token>`
+1. `./node_modules/@livingdocs/release-tools/li-release create-maintenance-release --base-tag 2.1.0 --npm-auth-token <token>`

 ## Downstream applications